DataDima90/ai.github.io/_posts/2020-01-01-Analysis-and-Visualization.md

 **Performance**
 - Scale-out Apache Spark environment to load data to target data store
 - Specify the number of Data Processing Units (DPUs) to allocate to your ETL job

+- Connect to many data sources, S3, RDS, or many other types of data sources

+**Durability and availability**
+- Glue leverages the durability of the data stores to which you connect
+- Provides job status and pushes notifications to CloudWatch events
+- Use SNS notifications from CloudWatch events to notify of job failures or success

+**Scalability and elasticity**
+- Runs on top of the Apache Spark for transformation job scale-out execution

+**Interfaces**
+- Crawlers scan many data store types
+- Bulk import Hive metastore into Glue Data Catalog

+**Anti-patterns**
+- Streaming data, unless Spark Streaming
+- Heterogeneous ETL job types; use EMR
+- NoSQL databases: not supported as data source

 ### Lambda